 This is not gonna work out for us.
 I have not tried it, but if I may make another prediction.
 We need to capture call_expression nodes and work out way back up traversing the tree until we reach function_declaration nodes.

-Right now, I don't know how to do that yet, but I am just learning queries right now.
+Right now, I don't know how to do that yet, but I am still learning queries.

 Running Queries in Rust

 tree-sitter has native support for Rust Bindings (there are also bindings for many other languages thanks to FFI).
-I also wanted to wrestle the Borrow Checker so I wrote the code in Rust instead of using Go bindings.
+I also wanted to wrestle with the Borrow Checker, so I wrote the code in Rust instead of using Go bindings.

 I don't want to create "yet another tree-sitter Rust tutorial" so we're mostly gonna focus on the captures of queries we've seen so far.
 The results are not as neatly organized as I expected.